Keywords

 publishing, hybrid, open-access, publisher, journal, journal impact factor

-402 journals were included, 201 in each group.
+A total of 402 journals were included, 201 in each group.
 Hybrid and gold OA journals had a median age of 32 and 21 years, respectively (P<0.001).
 While gold OA journals had a slightly higher median IF (3.3 vs. 2.9; P=0.021), more hybrid journals had Q1 ranking in Scopus (57.7% vs. 43.8%; P=0.091).
-Publishing model, journal’s age, being of an organization/society, and EMBASE indexation didn’t affect IF, CiteScore, number of citations, and WOS quartile (P>0.05).
-However, gold OA model wasn’t significantly associated with Scopus Q1 ranking (OR, 0.49; 95% CI, 0.25-0.94; P=0.032), indicating that hybrid journals were more likely to have such ranking.
+Publishing model, journal’s age, affiliation with organization/society, and EMBASE indexation were not associated with IF, CiteScore, number of citations, and WOS quartile (P>0.05).
+However, the gold OA model was not significantly associated with the Scopus Q1 ranking (OR, 0.52; 95% CI, 0.34-0.80), indicating that hybrid journals were more likely to have such a ranking.

 publishing, hybrid, open-access, publisher, journal, journal impact factor